Islam in Turkmenistan

-According to a 2009 Pew Research Center report, 93.1% of Turkmenistan's population is Muslim.
-Traditionally, the Turkmen of Turkmenistan, like their kin in Uzbekistan are Sunni Muslims.
+According to a 2020 report, 95.8% of Turkmenistan's population is Muslim.
+Traditionally, the Turkmen of Turkmenistan, like their kin in Uzbekistan and Afghanistan are Sunni Muslims.
 Shia Muslims, the other main branch of Islam, are not numerous in Turkmenistan, and the Shia religious practices of the Azerbaijani and Kurdish minorities are not politicized.
 The great majority of Turkmen readily identify themselves as Muslims and acknowledge Islam as an integral part of their cultural heritage, but some support a revival of the religion's status primarily as an element of national revival.

 History and structure

 Islam was introduced to Turkmenistan during the period of Islamic conquest by the second and third Rashidun Caliphs, Umar and Uthman.

 Integrated within the Turkmen tribal structure is the "holy" tribe called övlat.
 Ethnographers consider the övlat, of which six are active, as a revitalized form of the ancestor cult injected with Sufism.
-According to their genealogies, each tribe descends from the Prophet Muhammad through one of the Four Caliphs.
+According to their genealogies, each tribe descends from Muhammad through one of the Four Caliphs.
 Because of their belief in the sacred origin and spiritual powers of the övlat representatives, Turkmen accord these tribes a special, holy status.
 In the eighteenth and nineteenth centuries, the övlat tribes became dispersed in small, compact groups in Turkmenistan.
 They attended and conferred blessings on all important communal and life-cycle events, and also acted as mediators between clans and tribes.
 The institution of the övlat retains some authority today.
 Many of the Turkmen who are revered for their spiritual powers trace their lineage to an övlat, and it is not uncommon, especially in rural areas, for such individuals to be present at life-cycle and other communal celebrations.